-This feature is a secure configuration page used to store the authentication token for the Tempo Timesheets app.
 This token is required for the Revyz application to authenticate with the Tempo API and gain the necessary permissions to read your timesheet and configuration data.

 What is the use case?